 Next, add bowls and dishes

 The first things I usually place on my boards are any bowls or serving dishes.
 I start with something that I want to be a focal point and place that toward the middle.
-For my Christmas charcuterie board, I selected the sugared cranberries and cranberry sauce.
+For my Christmas charcuterie board, I selected the sugared cranberries and cranberry sauce (made with Swerve to cut down on calorie).
 I thought they were so pretty and a good way to draw the eye to the center of the board.

 For these sugared cranberries, I just mixed equal parts (1 cup each) of sugar and water and heated it on the stove until the sugar dissolved (but not to boiling).
 I let the mixture cool a bit and then poured it over a bowl of washed cranberries.
 Then, I let the berries soak for 1-2 hours.
 Next, I lifted them out of the bowl with a slotted spoon and placed them on a baking rack to dry.